 Entergy’s workforce training grant recipients are selected to help local communities target specific high-growth industries ranging from petrochem processing to advanced manufacturing to software design/engineering to healthcare.

-Since the launch of our workforce development initiative, 87 company have located within Entergy’s footprint resulting in almost 10,000 permanent new jobs.
+Since the launch of our workforce development initiative, 87 companies have located within Entergy’s footprint resulting in almost 10,000 permanent new jobs.